cmatzenbach/certainfixes/store_and_retrieve_cookie/README.md

 -Takes first name, last name, and email address of registrant (from Registrant Details page) and stores in cookie.

 <strong>Second file - dinnerattendees-store.js</strong><br />
--Creates object for all entered attendee data
+-Creates object for all entered attendee data<br />
--MUST UPDATE - questionsArray - update with IDs of your "input" fields -Pulls registrant data from cookie set on first page -Pulls all populated information into new array; concatenates array, and stores all data in a cookie
+-MUST UPDATE - questionsArray - update with IDs of your "input" fields<br />
+-Pulls registrant data from cookie set on first page<br />
+-Pulls all populated information into new array; concatenates array, and stores all data in a cookie<br />

 <strong>Third file - </strong>